adrianFarkas/assessment/js-numerals/README.md

 # JavaScript/Front-end Developer - Exercise 1

-## Instructions

-- Fork this project.
-- Write tests.
-- Don't use external libraries for the conversion.
-- Commit the important milestones and not just the final result.

 ## Exercise description

 Create an application that contains a web form, which has a numeric input field and a submit button.